-- 6. Whenever possible, it is recommended that stands be provided for the judges, and that they be placed in the arena.
+- Show management must provide a means of announcing or displaying the score for each horse immediately after its work.
+This will greatly increase spectator interest and enthusiasm for the contest. - 6.
+Whenever possible, it is recommended that stands be provided for the judges, and that they be placed in the arena.
 This is particularly true for large contests where a complete go-round will be worked without interruption.
 During rodeo or horseshow performances the judges can be mounted on horse back or in utility vehicles to assure them a good view. - 7.
 It is mandatory to have a management plan and risk management plan when organising a cutting show.
 Having a good arena director will ensure that contestants are ready to follow immediately after the proceeding competitor.
 This will help put on a good show and will make the event more popular.
 Have every detail worked out before hand and be sure everyone concerned knows what they are supposed to do.
 Never wait until you are in the arena to decide how something should be done.
 The spectators paid their money to see a show and do not care to wait while some discussion is held in the arena. - 8.
 While the event preceding the Cutting Horse Contest is going on, get the cattle in the yard right behind the arena gate and make sure there are enough people there to push them in the arena the second you are ready for them.
 Be sure the herd holders, turnback riders and the contestants are ready, and the Judges have their judging sheets and a pen and see that the announcer has all of the information they need.
-All of this will add a lot to the show. - 9.
+All of this will add a lot to the show.

 Any person riding a horse at an event anywhere on the grounds must be a member of the NCHA.
 Lopers and assistants are included in this requirement.
-Under no circumstances are non-members to mount a horse at an approved NCHA event.
+Under no circumstances are non- members to mount a horse at an approved NCHA event.
 Day membership is available.